lmco/mcf/SECURITY.md

 ### HTTPS

 To run MBEE with SSL enabled, you need a valid SSL certificate for the server.
-Once you have this you can simply define name of that certificate (which MBEE expects to find in the `certs` directory of the project) in the `server.https` section of the configuration JSON file.
+Once you have this you can simply define the name of that certificate (which MBEE expects to find in the `certs` directory of the project) in the `server.https` section of the configuration JSON file.
 For example, consider the following section of the configuration file: